 By now it’s been a decade since I escaped the original source of abuse and pain in my life.
 But the damage they did to me was so deep and pervasive I have only begun to scratch the surface of healing.
 It took 7 years just to heal from the coping mechanism I developed to survive the assault.
 It took another 8 years of subsequent escapism just to get beyond the persistent desire to die.
 Now I’m 35 and I still have all the initial pain created during the first half of my life.
 So essentially, despite so much time in the boxing ring, I’m not one centimeter further than where I started.

 So here I am at round two in the boxing ring of Hell, which appears to be the round where I finally…after so many years of running, numbing, and distracting myself from it…I finally turn around and face the pain.
 Where I finally look at it, identify it, feel it, and learn what to actually do with it.
 No more stuffing, no more dismissing, no more running, no more denying, no more distracting.
 Just looking at it.
 Feeling it.
 Dealing with it.
 And finally…finally…moving on from it.

-For me, it looks like being locked in a boxing ring with every deeply seated fear and pain I have ever had or felt.
+For me, it looks like being locked in a boxing ring with every deeply rooted fear and pain I have ever had or felt.
 It looks like being forced to fight a fight I’ve run away from my entire life, and not being allowed to avoid, numb, or escape it.
 It looks like a fight to the death…but I’m not allowed to die.
 So that means it’s a fight to the death of the past.
 Death to the trauma that has shaped me…disfigured me.
 The death of the ghosts that have haunted me and pain that has clung to me my whole life.
 The death of the fears and the anxieties and the traumas that have followed me.
 Death of the belief systems and lies about who I am and who God is that were born of it.